David Ha'ivri: Annexing the West Bank

-He advocates that all territory controlled by the Israeli government and army between the Mediterranean Sea and Jordan River rightfully belongs to the Jewish people, and should be officially annexed by the State of Israel, and that the non-Jewish population need to accept the Israel authority and be loyal to the State, therefore advocating the One-state solution.
-And for those Arabs unwilling to integrate into Israeli society, he offers a 22 State solution ...
-Palestinians could and should live in any of the other Arab states, rather than Israel.
+He advocates that all territory controlled by the Israeli government and army between the Mediterranean Sea and Jordan River rightfully belongs to the Jewish people, and should be officially annexed by the State of Israel, and that the non-Jewish population need to accept the Israel authority and be loyal to the State, Ha'Ivri believes that non-Jews who "intend to be disloyal to the country...need to find other places to live".

-"Non-Jews who are willing to be loyal to the State of Israel ... can live in Israel.
-But if they intend to be disloyal to the country, then they need to find other places to live, and there are plenty [of those]", he said.

 Periodically, Ha'ivri goes on tour speaking on behalf of the settlements.
 In reply to US President Barack Obama's pressure on Israel to stop Jewish settlement growth in the West Bank, he said: "We are frustrated by the Chutzpah (audacity) of Obama and other world leaders to intervene and tell Israel what to do.
 The only country in the world where the international leaders can legitimately suggest ethnic cleansing is Israel.
 Anywhere else there would be an outcry."
-He believes that Israel should annex all areas it has controlled since the 1967 war, and that Jews should be allowed to settle all parts of those lands.

-"Judea and Samaria are wrongly called 'settlements'.
-Yet the West Bank is actually the West bank of the Jordan River.
-All of Israel is the West bank.
-Both sides of the Jordan River belong to the Jewish people.
-That was the British Mandate.
-The British reneged and created Transjordan East of the river."

 Joseph's tomb

 Ha'ivri is active in a campaign to restore Joseph's tomb in Shechem (Nablus) - a site holy to Christians, Muslims, and Jewish populations in the region.
-The site was overrun and demolished by Arab rioters in October 2000 during clashes between IDF forces during the al-Aqsa Intifada.
 He calls on the Israeli government to retake the site and allow Jewish settlers to rebuild the yeshiva that once occupied the site.
-He has been involved in organizing monthly visits for Jewish worshippers in cooperation with the local IDF command.
+In the 2010s he was involved in organizing monthly visits for Jewish worshippers in cooperation with the local IDF command.